 - contain information as prescribed or specified in the approved form;

 - be submitted to the Comptroller at such times and intervals as prescribed.

-The detail of report requirements including documentation types, statements, company records, shall be updated in the guidance from SVG’s Competent Authorities.
+The detail of report requirements including documentation types, statements, and company records, shall be updated with guidance from SVG’s Competent Authorities.